 Prep your boat, check your gear, know the rules

-- Prep your boat - service your engine, check and change the fuel, check the battery, and generally give the boat a good onceover
+Prep your boat - service the engine, check and change the fuel, check the battery, and generally give the boat a good once over.

-- Check your gear - make sure your lifejackets are still fit for purpose and you have enough, service any inflatable lifejackets and ensure you have two reliable forms of communication equipment that will work when wet.
+Check your gear - make sure your lifejackets are still fit for purpose and you have enough, service any inflatable lifejackets and ensure you have two reliable forms of communication equipment.

-- Know the rules - ensure you know the rules of the road on the water for Bay of Plenty.
+Know the rules - ensure you know the rules of the road on the water, and make sure you understand what the requirements are in your area.